 How do you write a resignation letter for a job you hate?

-Simply write a resignation message that gets straight to the point and suggest sharing your feedback in an exit interview.
+If you hate your job, simply write a resignation message that gets straight to the point and suggest sharing your feedback in an exit interview.
 You can write, “I would be happy to discuss my reasons further in an exit interview.”
 Even when quitting a job you hate, don’t leave any negative comments on your resignation letter.
 These are kept on record and can burn bridges.

 What to say in a resignation letter?